 Sporting licenses, including New York State fishing licenses, are obtained online here.

-Note: There are fraudlent websites claiming to sell NYS freshwater fishing licenses.
-The above link is the only legitimate way to purchase a New York State fishing license online.
+Note: There are fraudulent websites claiming to sell NYS freshwater fishing licenses.
+The above link is the only legitimate way to purchase a New York State fishing license.

-Regardless of how you purchase your license you are responsible for adhering to the rules and regulations of the New York Freshwater Fishing Guide.
-And, please adhere to social distancing guidelines during the pandemic.
+In addition to purchasing your license you are responsible for adhering to the rules and regulations of the New York Freshwater Fishing Guide.

 If You Lose Your License